VirtualAgentics/virtualagentics-documents/Phase1/Publish_Agent_Design_Specification.md

 | --- | --- | --- | --- |
 | ContentPublished | /content/published | content-published-v1.json | (Optional) Analytics systems, or general event bus for logs |

-ContentPublished: Emitted when an article has been successfully published.
+**ContentPublished**: Emitted when an article has been successfully published.
 It serves as a final confirmation in the pipeline.
 In Phase 1, there may not be an active consumer of this event (other than logging or maybe triggering a simple counter).
 But it can be used by future analytics or to signal the CMO agent that the content is live.
 It typically carries the content_id and possibly the public URL or location of the content.
 If any failure occurs during publishing, the agent would instead publish an error event (see Error Outputs) rather than a ContentPublished.
 (Note: ContentPublished event might not be strictly required, but including it for completeness.
 If not needed, the agent could just log success.
 But having the event is good practice for consistency.)
 ## 4.2 Synchronous APIs / Webhooks